remix-run/remix/docs/tutorials/jokes.md

 </docs-info>

 That's pretty much all there is to it for styling with the tutorial.
-The rest is just writing the CSS which you're welcome to do if you want, or simply copy the styles from below.
+The rest is writing the CSS which you're welcome to do if you want, or simply copy the styles from below.

 <details>